dawnsbury/dawnsbury-days-example-mods/README.md

 ## Dawnsbury Days rules system architecture

-All the code that pertains to combat rules, classes, feats, spells, monsters, maps and actions in combat is in the namespace `Origin.Core`.
+All the code that pertains to combat rules, classes, feats, spells, monsters, maps and actions in combat is in the namespace `Dawnsbury.Core`.

 ### Characters
 A character that you can build is represented by a `CharacterSheet` in the campaign and in the random encounter mode menu, and as a `Creature` during an encounter.
 Enemies are represented as `Creature` and don't have character sheets.